swordsounds/School-Stuff/README.md

-Assignments and test from the CNA TCP program during highschool.
+Assignments and tests from the CNA TCP program during highschool.